johnnovak/gridmonger-site/source/advanced-editing.rst

 Move (cut & paste) :kbd:`Ctrl+M`
-    This is basically a shortcut for cutting and then invoking *Paste Preview Mode* (because of cutting, this is operation is link preserving).
+    This is basically a shortcut for cutting and then invoking *Paste Preview Mode* (because of cutting, this action is link preserving).

 Erase :kbd:`Ctrl+E`
     Erase the selected cells.